bormaxi8080/osint-timeline/DRAFT.md

 HiveMind.
 AI Agent Teams That Actually Work Together.
 40+ tools.
 150+ templates.
 5 channels.
 One command.
 Self-hosted.
 Open source.
 Free forever: https://github.com/hivementality-ai/hivemind

 ClawCodex.
 A production-oriented Python rebuild of Claude Code — real architecture, reliable CLI agent.
 Ported from the TypeScript reference implementation and extended with a Python-native runtime: https://github.com/agentforce314/clawcodex/tree/main

+SurfSense.
+An open source, privacy focused alternative to NotebookLM for teams with no data limits: https://github.com/MODSetter/SurfSense

 Raptor turns Claude Code into a general-purpose AI offensive/defensive security agent.
 By using Claude.md and creating rules, sub-agents, and skills, and orchestrating security tool usage, we configure the agent for adversarial thinking, and perform research or attack/defense operations: https://github.com/gadievron/raptor